mpld3/mpld3/CONTRIBUTING.md

 This will generate a file ``test_plots.html`` containing embedded pngs and mpld3 scripts.
 If your system allows it, the command will finish by automatically opening this file in a web browser.
-It is important to open the javascript console (see your browser documentation) and check for errors in the javascript execution as you interact with the plots.
+It is important to open the JavaScript console (see your browser documentation) and check for errors in the JavaScript execution as you interact with the plots.

-Note that the ``--local`` argument in the above command assures that the local copies of the javascript libraries are used (i.e. the versions in ``mpld3/js/*.js``).
+Note that the ``--local`` argument in the above command assures that the local copies of the JavaScript libraries are used (i.e. the versions in ``mpld3/js/*.js``).
 If you omit this argument, the test plots will be run using the mpld3/d3 library versions available on the web at http://mpld3.github.io.